This post may contain affiliate links.

 When you adjust the torso length of an adjustable frame backpack, you’re increasing or decreasing the distance between the shoulder harness from the hip belt.
 The goal is to adjust the torso length so that most of the weight in the pack is carried by your hips and not your shoulders.
 If the distance between your shoulder straps and your hip belt is too short, you’ll feel the weight on your shoulders, it will be uncomfortable, and it will quickly fatigue you.
 If the distance between your shoulder straps and your hip belt is too long, your backpack will pull you backward and off-balance.

 Different backpack manufacturers have different adjustable frame systems but they all do the same thing.
 For example, Granite Gear uses the slots in the plastic framesheet (above) to raise or lower the point where the shoulder straps connect to the backpack’s frame behind your shoulders.
-Other backpack manufacturers like Osprey (below), use a velcro-based “rip and stick” system that lets you slide the shoulder straps up or down the back panel of your pack, but is much easier to adjust.
-The advantage of these rip and stick adjustment system is that you can dial in your exact fit even if it’s between sizes, usually measured in one-inch increments.
+Other backpack manufacturers like Osprey (below), use a velcro-based “rip and stick” system that lets you slide the shoulder straps up or down the back panel of your pack but is much easier to adjust.
+The advantage of these rip-and-stick adjustment systems is that you can dial in your exact fit even if it’s between sizes, usually measured in one-inch increments.
 This can matter a lot.

 Best Backpacks with Adjustable Torso Lengths

-Most backpack manufacturers make backpacks that have adjustable frame systems, but Osprey is by has the best available selection by a long shot the manufacturer with the best selection of adjustable internal frame backpacks based on volume, features, pack weight, and price is by far Osprey Packs.
+Most backpack manufacturers make backpacks that have adjustable frame systems, but Osprey has the best selection of adjustable internal frame backpacks based on volume, features, pack weight, and price.
 Deuter, REI, Gregory, and Granite Gear also make excellent backpacks with adjustable internal frames but they don’t have the variety that Osprey offers.

 Another popular option, especially for kids, scouts, and small adults, is to buy a backpack with an adjustable external frame.
 Kelty has the best selection available for this style of pack.